kineticstoolkit/kineticstoolkit_doc/html/_sources/python_for_beginners.md

   name: python3
 ---

-# 🚧 Learning Python for biomechanics
+# 📘 Learning Python for biomechanics

 This is an open-source manual in development, to learn to code using the Python ecosystem.

 Python is a hugely popular programming language, and there are lots of courses, tutorials and examples available everywhere on the internet.
-The particularity of this manual is that it is specifically focused on biomechanical analysis.
+The particularity of this manual is that it is specifically focused on biomechanics.

 As there are so many editors, packages, coding styles, etc. available, this manual makes a few opinionated choices for the readers, to guide them during their first steps into programming.
 We first learn how to install a working scientific Python environment, then we cover the most important elements of the Python language, NumPy, Matplotlib and some Pandas.